• Skip to primary navigation

 What kind of sprinkles should I use for funfetti cookies?

-underbake the cookies to keep them soft in the center, as I do with almost all my cookies.
+I underbake the cookies to keep them soft in the center, as I do will almost all my cookies.
 Bake them just until they begin to turn golden brown around the edges.

 Tips for making perfect funfetti cookies